 Many wives and partners of men called sex addicts are like me—they tried to participate in and support their husband’s or boyfriend’s recovery, and set their own needs aside to do so.
 We learned that it was never going to be our turn for healing, justice, or restoration.
 We also learned that who he turned out to be revealed core value conflicts that could not sustain an ongoing relationship.
 Other women have financial constraints and family dynamics that mean a careful exit plan must be developed and executed over time.
 Still others choose to stay for reasons that make sense to them.
 There is no “one way” to manage your crisis.
 We work with the facts of your situation and resources available (especially your core values) to develop your approach and plan.
 I listen to you.
 I help you do risk assessment and I challenge you to make your needs a priority the way you make other people's needs a priority for you.

-I believe that what the men called sex addicts do to their wives or partners, and sometimes or minor children in the home, is domestic violence.
+I believe that what the men called sex addicts do to their wives or partners, and sometimes to minor children in the home, is domestic violence.
 In developing a secret life, these men control the lives of wives or partners (and minor children) by putting them at risk in multiple ways.
 There is no opportunity for wives or partners (or minor children) to take themselves out of harm’s way, defend themselves or seek appropriate treatment or remedy.
 Secret sexual and sexualized activities are not only compulsive.
 They are abusive and used to act out jealousy, anger, and resentment.

 My hope for the men called sex addicts is that they will be properly diagnosed and treated by people qualified to do so who are not themselves “sex addicts” or working from a treatment model developed by one.
 The men called sex addicts deserve therapeutic care and programming that is evidence-based and effective.
 My heart aches for the way the prevailing treatment models set these men up to fail over and over again.